Leveraging Reference Documents for Zero-Shot Ranking via Large Language Models: Experiments

-In order to assess the effectiveness of our research, we utilized several standard evaluation datasets prominent in information retrieval, specifically TREC-DL 2019, TREC-DL 2020, and the BEIR dataset.
+In order to assess the effectiveness and efficiency of our research, we utilized several standard evaluation datasets in information retrieval: the TREC-DL 2019 and 2020, along with the BEIR benchmark datasets.
 These datasets facilitate empirical analysis by providing a robust framework for evaluation.
-To maintain the integrity and consistency of our assessment, all query results were generated using a BM25-based initial retrieval method \cite{lin2021pyserini}.
-From these results, we selected the top 100 candidate segments for subsequent re-ranking.
-This methodological approach aligns with current trends in mainstream research \cite{sun2023chatgpt,ma2023zero}, thereby reinforcing the relevance of our evaluation framework.
+To maintain the consistency of assessment, all query results were generated using a BM25-based initial retrieval method \cite{lin2021pyserini}.
+From these results, we selected the top 100 candidate documents for subsequent reranking.
 The TREC datasets serve as established benchmarks in the realm of information retrieval.
-Specifically, we focused on two subsets: TREC-DL 2019, which encompasses 43 queries, and TREC-DL 2020, which comprises 54 queries.
-Notably, all queries are derived from the MS MARCO v1 corpus, a comprehensive resource containing approximately 8.8 million documents.

-In addition to the TREC datasets, we incorporated the BEIR dataset, which encompasses a diverse array of information retrieval tasks across multiple domains.
-For our analysis, we selected Covid, Touche, DBPedia, SciFact, Signal, News, and Robust04.
+Specifically, we focused on two subsets: TREC-DL 2019 and 2020.
+All queries are derived from the MS MARCO v1 corpus, a comprehensive resource containing approximately 8.8 million passages.
+In addition to the TREC datasets, we incorporated the BEIR datasets, which encompass a diverse array of information retrieval tasks across multiple domains.
+In our analysis, we selected Covid, NFCorpus, DBPedia and SciFact.
+The datasets are selected to enable a nuanced evaluation of retrieval effectiveness across a variety of contexts.

-The choice of these datasets and subsets enables a nuanced examination of retrieval effectiveness across varied contexts, thereby enhancing the validity and applicability of our research findings.
-The principal evaluation metric employed in our study is NDCG@10, which is the official standard metric for the respective datasets.
-This metric not only facilitates comparability across different studies but also lends additional authority to our experimental results.